LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning

 \subsection{More Experimental Details}

 \textbf{Instructions used to query LLMs.} The instruction used to query GPT-3.5 and GPT-4 has been shown in Figure 3 of the main text.
 The instruction for Llama2-7B-chat is provided in Figure 5.

-The design of instruction for Llama2-7B is different from GPT-3.5 and GPT-4, since we notice that the instruction following ability of Llama2-7B is weaker.
+The design of instruction for Llama2-7B is different from GPT-3.5 and GPT-4 since we notice that the instruction following ability of Llama2-7B is weaker.
 It is more likely to produce unexpected output.
-Even though we emphasized desired way of responding to our query, the responses from Llama2-7B still need proper post-processing to obtain the clean returned prompts.
+Even though we emphasized the desired way of responding to our query, the responses from Llama2-7B still need proper post-processing to obtain the clean returned prompts.

-\textbf{Detailed hyperparameter settings.} The backbone models used by CoOp and TCP are ResNet50 and ViT-B/16 respectively.
+\textbf{Detailed hyperparameter settings.} The backbone models used by CoOp and TCP are ResNet50 and ViT-B/16, respectively.
 The prompt length is set as 4 for both CoOp and TCP.
-The training hyperparameters, such as epochs and learning rate, are remained the same as the original methods.
-The number of training iterations $M$ for \refalg{maao} is equal to the training iterations of the original methods.
-We set the number of rounds $N$ as 3 and the iteration for the gradient optimizer $m$ is set as 10 for CoOp, 30 for TCP.
+The training hyperparameters, such as epochs and learning rate, remained the same as the original methods.
+The number of training iterations $M$ for \refalg{maao} equals the training iterations of the original methods.
+We set the number of rounds $N$ as 3, and the iteration for the gradient optimizer $m$ is set as 10 for CoOp and 30 for TCP.
 The prompt length for NLU tasks is set as 8.
 The experiments are conducted on a V100 GPU.
 The specific versions of the API we are utilizing are ``gpt-3.5-turbo-1106" for ``GPT-3.5" and ``gpt-4-1106-preview" for ``GPT-4".